udayakumar-s/ej2-angular-docs/ej2-angular/document-editor/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Document editor component
+# Getting started with Angular Document editor component

 This section explains the steps to create a Word document editor within your application and demonstrates the basic usage of the Document Editor component.